sinamajidian/Hap10/README.md

 git clone https://github.com/smajidian/Hap10.git
 cd Hap10
 ```

+You can run the following steps using a single bash script `utilities/hap.sh`.

 As the first step, we generate the fragment file using BAM and VCF files.
 ```